 How can organizations apply Maslow’s Hierarchy of Needs Theory?

-Through job security, teamwork, and skills improvement opportunities, an employer can fulfill the requirement of safety, a sense of belonging, and recognition for his or her employees.
+Through job security, teamwork, and skills improvement opportunities, an employer can fulfill the requirements of safety, a sense of belonging, and recognition for their employees.

 What are the benefits of motivated employees?